ChoSanghyuk/TIL/graphql/GraphQL.md

   - GraphQL allows you to request `__typename`, a meta field, at any point in a query to get the name of the object type at that point.

+  - The `__typename` field resolves to a `String` which lets you differentiate different data types from each other on the client.

     ```json
     {
       search(text: "an") {